How To – GPS Track Logs and EveryTrail.com

 Here’s a zoom in for the first geo-placed image of the old bridge across the Brazos River.

-I have created a Picasa photo album for images used in this blog tutorial in the case you might need to get a bit more detail.
+I have created an album for images used in this blog tutorial in the case you might need to get a bit more detail.